sdrjones/mtws/53_glitter/README.md

 ---

-**X Knob**: Modify the chance of grains playing back an octave higher or an octave lower.
+**X Knob (In Play)**: Modify the chance of grains playing back an octave higher or an octave lower.
 Ranges from zero chance (fully anti-clockwise) to maximum chance (fully clockwise).
 NB grains will only re-pitch if they can safely do so without tripping over the write head, so at longer lengths there won't be as much re-pitching.

+**X Knob (In Record)**: Adjust the mix between existing signal and new signal.
+Fully anti-clockwise is all new signal, fully clockwise is all old signal.

 ---